honeycombio/refinery/README.md

 ## Purpose

 Refinery is a tail-based sampling proxy and operates at the level of an entire [trace](https://docs.honeycomb.io/concepts/tracing/).
 Refinery examines whole traces and intelligently applies sampling decisions to each trace.
-These decisions determine whether to include or discard the trace data in the sampled data forwarded to Honeycomb.
+These decisions determine whether to keep or drop the trace data in the sampled data forwarded to Honeycomb.

 A tail-based sampling model allows you to inspect an entire trace at one time and make a decision to sample based on its contents.
 For example, your data may have a root span that contains the HTTP status code to serve for a request, and another span that contains information on whether the data was served from a cache.
 Using Refinery, you can choose to keep only traces that had a `500` status code and were also served from a cache.